e-scooter-2077/documentation/architecture-design/component-diagram.md

 - **Microservices**: standalone services that encapsulate their state and provide a well defined set of functionalities accessible through their public interface.
 Microservices can communicate with each other through events or asynchronous commands.
 - **Azure services**: instances of services offered by the _Microsoft Azure_ cloud infrastructure, providing a wide range of features that need to be integrated with other services.
 - **Functions**: stateless instances that are typically used to translate and facilitate communication among other components of the system.
 They fit particularly well in the _serverless_ computation model, and are therefore implemented through _Azure Functions_.
+An important thing to note is that in Azure, the minimal unit of deployment is a _Function App_, which can host multiple functions with different tasks that scale together.
+The following sections use the term "function" to indicate an Azure Function App, that can therefore contain multiple instances of serverless functions.
 - **Devices**: computational resources belonging to the physical world.

 The diagrams in the sections below show the communication between each pair of components, classifying it in: